leewei05/sys-interview/compilers/llvm/README.md

 ### SSA in LLVM

 SSA simplifies data-flow analysis in LLVM.
 There's no need to track whether a variable might have be redefined.
 Since every variable has a single definition, tracing the use to the definition is simple.
 SSA also empowers some optimization passes, such as, CSE, LICM.

+### How does LLVM lower LLVM IR to MIR

+LLVM goes through a "backend code generation process" to lower LLVM IR to MIR.
+This process coverts high-level, target-independent IR into a target-specific IR (MIR) that can be used to generate machine code.

+The key steps are the following:

+- Instruction Selection: a pattern matching process to convert LLVM IR into target-specific machine instructions.
+- Instruction Scheduling: this stage reorders machine instructions to reduce stalls and improve pipeline utilizations on the target CPU.
+- Register Allocation: this stage maps the infinite number of virtual registers to the finite number of physical registers on the target CPU.
+Its goal is to avoid "spill" as much as possible.